SeivenBell/Julia_Numerical_Methods/README.md

 Student number:
 21050967

-# To evaluate the homework 2 visit folder HHW-2-PSI --> HW2_working.ipynb
+# To evaluate a non-Interview option go to Non-Interview_Option folder

 PSI course called Numerical Methods has given a lot of knowledge and practice using Julia for math, statistics, astronomy and quantum physics.